decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

 type: Document
 ---

 Previews of Decentraland scenes can run as standalone pages, just as you can run a preview locally in your machine.
 This is a fantastic way to share interactive previews of your content with others!
-It's also useful to test your scenes in other platforms, such as mobile.

 Decentraland scene previews are compatible with the following hosting platforms: